-The deadline for renewing your Tax Credits is fast approaching so this is my step-by step guide to make sure you carry on receiving this benefit.
+The 2019 deadline for renewing Tax Credits is fast approaching.
+Follow this step-by step guide to make sure you carry on receiving these benefits.

 What are Tax Credits?

-Each year you need to do this so you’re getting the right amount of money and it’s also a way to make sure all your details are correct.
+Each year you need to renew the Tax Credits you are claiming to ensure you’re getting the right amount of money and that all your details are correct.

 How do I renew?

 You can send your Annual Declaration renewal form back to the Tax Credit Office, but it needs to arrive by 31 July.
 The address is: